nm-l2tp/NetworkManager-l2tp/README.md

     sudo systemctl disable xl2tpd

-## Issue with VPN servers only proposing IPsec IKEv1 weak legacy algorithms
+## IPsec IKEv1 weak legacy algorithms and backwards compatibilty

-If you are not able to connect to a L2TP/IPsec server, but have no issue connecting with a Windows 10 or macOS/iOS/iPadOS L2TP client, please also see the Prevalent IKEv1 algorithms section below.

 There is a general consensus that the following legacy algorithms are now considered weak or broken in regards to security and should be phased out and